krasoffski/pytasks/tasks/functions_and_generators.md

 # u'An Overview of using WebSockets in Python'
 # ...

-for title in golang():  # here json data is fetched
+for title in golang():  # Here json data is fetched
     print title
 ```